 See you in the field!

 Subscribe to Telbat’s Tablet to never miss D.I.
 Telbat novel news, short stories, and other related posts weekly!
-We also have a gift for new subscribers: “Between the Pages: Other COIL Stories.”
+We also have a gift for new subscribers: “Three For Free.”
 Come join the adventure!